-Sitting in pride or place in one of the museum’s showrooms is a glassed cabinet featuring the various utensils needed to make the perfect pie in the early 20th Century, along with a small number of donated cookbooks.
+Sitting in pride of place in one of the museum’s showrooms is a glassed cabinet featuring the various utensils needed to make the perfect pie in the early 20th Century, along with a small number of donated cookbooks.

 It’s here from a 1933 book that we learn about the Sheep’s Head Pie, which included thyme and grated carrot as well as the sheep’s brains.

-The instructions began so eloquently: “Take a sheep’s head, clean nicely, place in saucepan with enough water to cover it.”
+The instructions began so eloquently: “Take a sheep’s head, clean nicely, place in a saucepan with enough water to cover it.”